Few words pack so much punch as this one: Cancer.

 Decide what’s best for you

-Another question you’ll face is how much you want to share with other people.
-Some people feel compelled to announce their diagnosis on social media and post regular updates.
+Another question you’ll face is how much you want to share with others.
+Some people feel compelled to announce their cancer diagnosis on social media and post regular updates.
 Other people don’t want anyone to know.
-Still others populate every inch of territory between those extremes.
+Still, others populate every inch of territory between those extremes.

-Whatever you decide, make sure it’s what you want.
+Whatever you decide, make sure you share your feelings, and it’s what you want.

 “I always tell people, ‘There is no right or wrong way to do this.
 There’s only the best way for you,’” Jozie said.